 1) Dig Up Your Next Great Read

-Discover your next book to treasure from the Children’s Book Council of Australia 2018 Notable Books list!
-I feel very proud to have my book The Fall on the Older Readers list alongside work by authors that I hold in very high regard.
-I hope you get a chance to read lots of the Notable books.
+Discover your next book to treasure from the Children’s Book Council of Australia 2018 Notable Books list and shortlist.
+I feel very proud to have my book The Fall on the Older Readers Notables list alongside work by authors that I hold in very high regard.
+I hope you get a chance to read lots of these books.

 2) Embark on an Outdoor Story Hunt